Big segments

 Read time: 9 minutes

 Segments synced from external tools and larger list-based segments are the two kinds of big segment.
-Big segments are available to customers on an Enterprise plan.
+Big segments are available to customers on only select plans.
 To learn more, read about our pricing.
 To upgrade your plan, contact Sales.

 Overview